SOlaCoder005/coca-women-wellness/README.md

 #### 2.3.1 Development: Wireframes, Mockups Design Documents

 Below are links to serval documents that have supported the conceptualisation and implementation of designing the CWW website.
-The content ranges from wireframes, mood bards, visual inspiration for choosing colour themes for the website:
+The content ranges from wireframes, mood bards, visual inspiration for choosing colour themes for the website.

+#### Wireframes
+The wireframes depict the preliminary concept for the CWW website design and have been grouped by page and device type.
+The structure and appearance of the live CWW website varies considerably from the preliminary wireframes.
+The contributing factors for these difference has been documented in the [testing document](https://github.com/SOlaCoder005/coca-women-wellness/blob/a5c2068f53f901115928df67ad9651ef0c35415e/docs/testing/TESTING.md) within the current readme and repository.
+Although the final structure of the site differs considerably to the preliminary wireframes; the CWW responds to different device parameters and hence screen sizes (incl.
+Desktop, mobile and tablet screens).

 <img src="/docs/wireframes/desktopwireframespreview.png">